 These Fellowships are for BDIAP members and are intended to assist study in other laboratories, in the UK or overseas.
 The aim is that the recipient of a Fellowship should learn about specialist pathological techniques that are not available at their own institution and which have a major educational component.

 The maximum value of one Fellowship is £5,000.
 Applications can be made at any time but must be submitted a minimum of 8 weeks before the proposed visit to allow time for the Educational Subcommittee to assess the application.

 - Applications should be made using this online form

 - Your head of department must complete Form B and return this directly to the administrative office.

 Regulations for the Fellowships:

-1. The British Division of the IAP has established Fellowships for members of the BDIAP, including Trainee members, to enable them to travel to other institutions to learn pathological techniques, especially if the work has a major educational component.
-Council of the BDIAP will support one such fellowship per year.
+- The British Division of the IAP has established Fellowships for Trainee Members of the BDIAP, to enable them to travel to other institutions to learn pathological techniques, especially if the work has a major educational component.
+Council of the BDIAP will support three such fellowship per year.

-4. After its award, a Fellowship must be taken up within the following twelve months.
-A short report should be sent to the Administrator of the BDIAP for the Council’s information.
+- After its award, a Fellowship must be taken up within the following twelve months.
+A short report should be submitted to the administrative office of the BDIAP for the Council’s information.
 This will assist in assessing future awards.